NUstat/equiticity-census-data/ReadMe.txt

 Hello!

 This is a GitHub for a project we did for a non-profit interested in Chicago’s Divvy bikes.
-We worked over the course of 10 weeks to combine datasets and create scripts focusing on Census data and other related data for Chicago neighborhoods.
+We worked to create scripts focusing on
+Census data and other related data for Chicago neighborhoods.

 We hope some of these scripts or data can be helpful in exploring demographics in Chicago.
-(Or any other metro area you’re curious about)

 To give you a sense of how to look into our repository, here’s a brief description of most of the files.